DmitryAstafyev/ceres.protocol/README.md

 As you can see this is a simple JSON format.
 A few notes:
 - simbol "?" in field "guid?" means the same as in TypeScript - this property can be defined or can be postponed.
-- left side - naa me of property; right - a type of property.
+- left side - name of property; right - a type of property.
 For example "clientId" should be a "string".
 - Ceres.Protocol supports custom types.
 For example, you can see the type "guid".
 This is string with unique value like "XXX-xxx-xxx-xxx".

-Before generate your first protocol you should install ceres.protocol with `npm install ceres.protocol --save-dev` or `npm install ceeres.protocol -g` if you want to have it global.
+Before generate your first protocol you should install ceres.protocol with `npm install ceres.protocol --save-dev` or `npm install ceres.protocol -g` if you want to have it global.

 > You never will need ceres.protocol library in producation, generated protocol files already has everything to work.
 So, install ceres.protocol globally or use npm flag `--save-dev`